farahmoataz90/Petopia/README.md

 ```
 **Status Code:** `204 No Content`

-## Usage Guidelines
-- Refer to individual endpoints for usage guidelines.

 ## Thank you for using Petopia!
 We hope you find your perfect furry friend.
 If you have any questions or feedback, feel free to reach out to us.
 <p align="center">